medelman17/astly/README.md

 [![style: styled-components](https://img.shields.io/badge/style-%F0%9F%92%85%20styled--components-orange.svg?colorB=daa357&colorA=db748e)](https://github.com/styled-components/styled-components)

+**Astly--an early stage, 'alpha' library--should not be used in production or elsewhere without reckless abandon; APIs are very much subject to change--everything is still be felt out, there is zero testing in place.
+That said, we think it's pretty neat.**

 ## Introduction

 Astly translates markup language--e.g., html, css, and markdown--into `react` components that render appropriately and predictably across host environments--e.g., web and native.
 To accomplish the former, Astly relies on the `UnifiedJS` ecosystem to process text into syntax trees, run various transformations thereon, and, finally, compile said trees into react components.
 To accomplish the latter, Astly leverages a set of `styled-components`-based visual primitives that are 'host-environment-aware' and inject appropriate dependencies at runtime.